 Less Than Significant Impact.
 The site is relatively flat and contains no slopes that may be subject to landslides.
-Therefore, the Project Site is not subject to post-fire slope instability.
-The Project Site is not located within a 100-Year Federal Emergency Management Agency (FEMA) flood zone, or a 500-year FEMA flood zone, and is not located within a 100-year Department of Water Resources Awareness Zone.11 Moreover, there are no dams, reservoirs, or large bodies of water near the Project Site.
-Therefore, the Proposed Project would not expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes.
-No significant impacts are identified or anticipated, and no mitigation measures are required.
+As such, the Project will not expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes.

-10 San Bernardino Countywide Plan Draft EIR.
+&lt;sup>10 San Bernardino Countywide Plan Draft EIR.
 Hazards and Hazardous Materials.
 Figure 5.8-5 "Fire Severity and Growth Areas in the Desert Regions."